The Five Best Killer Santa Movies

 Silent Night Deadly Night was one of the most controversial horror films of its era and remains perhaps the most well-known killer Santa movie.
 It is alternately sleazy and laughable, with sparse creepy moments undermined by lots of unintentional hilarity.

-After witnessing his parents get murdered by a maniac in a Santa suit, young Billy grows up in an orphanage.
+Young Billy grows up in an orphanage after witnessing his parents be murdered by a maniac in a Santa suit.
 He is terrorized and abused by a tyrannical nun.
 Years later, now a disturbed young man, Billy dresses up as Santa and goes berserk on Christmas Eve.
-The movie’s most memorable moment is the notorious deer antler impalement scene.

 1. Violent Night (2022)